RogerLu1999/WuBook/readme.md

 ## Features

 - 📚 **Structured entries** – Track subject, exercise title, description, reason, corrective notes, tags, and timestamps.
-- 🖼️ **Photo attachments** – Add snapshots of worksheets or physical activities.
+- 🖼️ **Photo attachments** – Add snapshots of worksheets or physical activities, with an automatic print-friendly copy sized to 80% of A4 width.
 - 🔍 **Smart suggestions** – Find similar exercises with built-in text similarity (no external services required).
 - 🧭 **Powerful filters** – Search by keyword and filter by subject.
 - 💾 **File-based storage** – Entries and photos are stored on disk for easy backup.